The Mars Apparition of 2019-2021

 [Terms in yellow italics are explained in greater detail in an associated article describing planetary movements in the night sky.]

 2020 to 2021

 Mars conjunctions with other planets from March 2020 to August 2021 (click on thumbnail for full-size table, 34 KB).
 The column headed 'UT' is the Universal Time (equivalent to GMT) of the conjunction (in hrs : mins).
-The separation (column 'Sep') is the angular distance between the two planets, measured relative to Mars, e.g. on 2020 Mar 31, Saturn is positioned 0°.9 North of Mars at the time shown.
+The separation (column 'Sep') is the angular distance between the two planets, measured relative to Mars, e.g. on 2020 Mar 31, Saturn was positioned 0°.9 North of Mars at the time shown.
 The 'Fav.
-Hem' column shows the Hemisphere in which the conjunction is best observed (Northern, Southern and/or Equatorial).
-The expression 'Not high N/S Lats' indicates that observers at latitudes further North than about 45°N (or further South than about 45°S) will find the conjunction difficult or impossible to view because of low altitude and/or bright twilight.
+Hem' column shows the Hemisphere in which the conjunction was best observed (Northern, Southern and/or Equatorial).
+The expression 'Not high N/S Lats' indicates that observers at latitudes further North than about 45°N (or further South than about 45°S) will have found the conjunction difficult or impossible to view because of low altitude and/or bright twilight.

 In the 'When Visible' column, a distinction is made between Dawn/Morning visibility and Dusk/Evening visibility; the terms Dawn/Dusk refer specifically to the twilight period before sunrise/after sunset, whilst the terms Evening/Morning refer to the period after darkness falls/before twilight begins (some conjunctions take place in darkness, others do not, depending upon latitude).
-The 'Con' column shows the constellation in which the planets are positioned at the time of the conjunction.
+The 'Con' column shows the constellation in which the planets were positioned at the time of the conjunction.